zentrocdot/artificial-intelligence-tools/bash/README.md

 Have a nice day.
 Bye!</pre>

+<p align="justify">The previous printout shows an open problem I have.
+File type, file type extension and mime type are inconsistent.
+This has to be checked.</p>

 <p align="justify">The script is in a way written, that it can easily be adapted to the needs of another user.</p>

 # References